Nikki0526/MetaRF/README.md

 <a id="3">[3]</a> Saebi, M., Nan, B., Herr, J., Wahlers, J., Guo, Z., Zura  ́nski, A., Kogej, T., Norrby, P.-O., Doyle, A., Wiest, O., et al.: On the use of real-world datasets for reaction yield prediction.
 ChemRxiv (2021).

 <a id="4">[4]</a> Schwaller, P., Vaucher, A. C., Laino, T., & Reymond, J. L. (2021).
 Prediction of chemical reaction yields using deep learning.
 Machine learning: science and technology, 2(1), 015016.

+<a id="5">[5]</a> Probst, D., Schwaller, P., & Reymond, J. L. (2022).
+Reaction classification and yield prediction using the differential reaction fingerprint DRFP.
+Digital discovery, 1(2), 91-97.